pandrew99/cse15l-lab-reports/lab-report-4-week-8.md

 - Specifically, you could have conditionals that check for where the backticks are to determine if the link is valid.
 If the backticks are within the () or [], then the link is valid.
 If they're like the first line in snippet 1 where there's a backtick before the [ and before the ] so that the brackets don't finish before the `, then the link isn't valid.
 2.
 - Accounting for snippet 2 and related cases with nested parentheses, brackets, and escaped brackets will probably involve more than 10 lines of code.
-- In lecture last week, Joe was demoing some of the these scanrios and showed GitHub co-pilot and it took more than 10 lines of code.
+- In lecture last week, Joe was demoing some of the these scenarios and showed GitHub co-pilot and it took more than 10 lines of code.
 - It's kinda complicated because you have to know which parenthesis/bracket is part of the link and which part is part of the style for formatting the link.
 - In addition, there could be more ( or more ) within the valid link so there would be a different amount of ( and ), which we would also have to account for.
 3.